Accredited Investor Opportunities

 What is a qualified investor vs an accredited investor?

-How to become an accredited investor?
+How do I become an accredited investor?

 One qualification to become an accredited investor, you must earn more than $200,000 or $300,000 if filing a joint tax return.
 So, you could get a high paying job and become an accredited investor.
 Or, you can save, invest, and grow your net worth to become a millionaire.
 Or, you can study and take the series 7 securities license test and work in in the financial industry.